How to Shift from Offline To Online Commerce: a Guide for Retailers

 Refine Your Digital Customer Experience (CX)

-McKinsey’s indicates a strong intent to shop more online across various categories in the following countries: US, India, South Korea, and Japan, with Europe and Latin America showing slightly less affinity.
+McKinsey’s latest consumer survey data indicates a strong intent to shop more online across various categories in the following countries: US, India, South Korea, and Japan, with Europe and Latin America showing slightly less affinity.
 Notably, in the US higher-income Millennial and Gen Z consumers are pushing the trend further.

 The early industry prognosis indicates that a good fraction of offline transactions can permanently migrate to online.
 What’s even more important is that most consumers will expect the same (if not better) online shopping experience as they had in-store.
 Brands are taking different steps to deliver just that: